perfanalytics/pose2sim/README.md

 &#10004; **Calibration:** Convert [bioCV](https://github.com/camera-mc-dev/.github/blob/main/profile/mocapPipe.md) calibration files.
 &#10004; **Calibration:** Easier and clearer calibration procedure: separate intrinsic and extrinsic parameter calculation, edit corner detection if some are wrongly detected (or not visible).
 &#10004; **Calibration:** Possibility to evaluate extrinsic parameters from cues on scene.
+&#9634; **Calibration:** Automatic calibration based on [keypoints](https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/cvi2.12130).
+Set world reference frame in the end.
+&#9634; **Calibration:** Calibration of moving cameras.
+Detect or click points, and then track them for live calibration of moving cameras.
+Propose to click again when they are lost.
 &#9634; **Calibration:** Support vertical checkerboard.
-&#9634; **Calibration:** Once object points have been detected or clicked once, track them for live calibration of moving cameras.
-Propose to click again when they are lost.
 &#9634; **Calibration:** Calibrate cameras by pairs and compute average extrinsic calibration with [aniposelib](https://github.com/lambdaloop/aniposelib/blob/d03b485c4e178d7cff076e9fe1ac36837db49158/aniposelib/utils.py#L167).
 &#9634; **Calibration:** Fine-tune calibration with bundle adjustment.
 &#9634; **Calibration:** Support ChArUco board detection (see [there](https://mecaruco2.readthedocs.io/en/latest/notebooks_rst/Aruco/sandbox/ludovic/aruco_calibration_rotation.html)).
 &#9634; **Calibration:** Calculate calibration with points rather than board.
 (1) SBA calibration with wand (cf [Argus](https://argus.web.unc.edu), see converter [here](https://github.com/backyardbiomech/DLCconverterDLT/blob/master/DLTcameraPosition.py)).
 Set world reference frame in the end.
-&#9634; **Calibration:** Alternatively, self-calibrate with [OpenPose keypoints](https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/cvi2.12130).
-Set world reference frame in the end.
 &#9634; **Calibration:** Convert [fSpy calibration](https://fspy.io/) based on vanishing point.

 &#10004; **Synchronization:** Synchronize cameras on keypoint speeds.
-&#9634; **Synchronization:** Synchronize in multi-person mode: click on the person to synchronize on.
+&#10004; **Synchronization:** Synchronize in multi-person mode: click on the person to synchronize on.

 &#10004; **Person Association:** Automatically choose the main person to triangulate.
 &#10004; **Person Association:** Multiple persons association.
 1. Triangulate all the persons whose reprojection error is below a certain threshold (instead of only the one with minimum error), and then track in time with speed cf [Slembrouck 2020](https://link.springer.com/chapter/10.1007/978-3-030-40605-9_15)? or 2.
 Based on affinity matrices [Dong 2021](https://arxiv.org/pdf/1901.04111.pdf)? or 3.
 Based on occupancy maps [Yildiz 2012](https://link.springer.com/chapter/10.1007/978-3-642-35749-7_10)? or 4.
 With a neural network [Huang 2023](https://arxiv.org/pdf/2304.09471.pdf)?